paperlesspaper/paperlesspaper-hardware/README.md

 ### [paperlesspaper](https://paperlesspaper.de/en) e-Paper Photo Frame Hardware

-### How it looks inside
+Here you will find all source files of our PCB design and hardware CAD files used for the [paperlesspaper](https://paperlesspaper.de/en) ePaper photo frame which has a Spectra 6 color EInk display.

 <a href="https://www.youtube.com/shorts/_s4ODb-LQBI" target="_blank"><img src="images/paper7/sequence.gif" width="200" /></a>

-Here you will find all source files of our PCB design and hardware CAD files used for the [paperlesspaper](https://paperlesspaper.de/en) ePaper photo frame which has a Spectra 6 color EInk display.
+There is also a short [blog post](https://paperlesspaper.de/en/blog/open-hardware) available.

 [![pcb side by side](images/paper7/photo-frames.jpg)](https://paperlesspaper.de/en)

-There is also a short [blog post](https://paperlesspaper.de/en/blog/open-hardware) available.

 ### What you need